vilhelmjosander/mobilio-menu/README.md

         mobilioMenu.create(elem, { breakpoint:768 });
     </script>

+Look at the example index.html for and example of how to use mobilio-menu.
 This library expects your menu to be an UL-list.

 ##Options